storageos/cluster-operator/README.md

 # storageos cluster-operator

-StorageOS Cluster Operator deploys and configures a StorageOS cluster on Kubernetes.
+The StorageOS Cluster Operator deploys and configures a StorageOS cluster on Kubernetes.

 ## Pre-requisites